How does IKEA make sure its wood is responsibly sourced?

 Why do we use FSC-certified wood?

 FSC's democratic and transparent approach allows all stakeholders, including businesses and environmental groups, to contribute by using their voice to strengthen the certification system.
-IKEA is one of over 1,100 FSC members, and we encourage others to join and contribute with their knowledge and insights.
-FSC-certified wood means that it comes from sources where the forests are regenerated, preventing net loss of forest cover.
+IKEA, one of the founding members in 1994, is now one of over 1,100 FSC members, and we encourage others to join and contribute with their knowledge and insights.